-Quaker Decriminalisation Network aims to enable discernment and promote understanding within Quakers in Britain regarding the decriminalisation of the personal use of drugs.
+The QDA aims to enable discernment and promote understanding within Quakers in Britain on the decriminalisation of the personal use of drugs.
 As Quakers, they also work with other organisations who desire change in both domestic and international drug policy.

-The fellowship aims to provide a forum for discussion on issues such as survival of consciousness and continuing spiritual development beyond physical death, personal spiritual communication, higher worlds, near-death experiences, etc.
+The fellowship aims to provide a forum for discussion on issues around the afterlife.
+These include survival of consciousness and continuing spiritual development beyond physical death, personal spiritual communication, higher worlds and near-death experiences.

-Quaker Peace Studies Trust works towards a truly peaceful world in accordance with our Quaker peace testimony, through support of the study of peace and conflict resolution at the University of Bradford.
+Quaker Peace Studies Trust works towards a truly peaceful world in accordance with our Quaker peace testimony.
+They support the study of peace and conflict resolution at the University of Bradford.

 Registered charity number: 529095

-Maintains the memorial within the National Memorial Arboretum at Alrewas in Staffordshire that commemorates the wartime service of members of the Friends Ambulance Unit and Friends Relief Service.
-Also educates the public about the work of Friends, particularly (but not exclusively) about conflict resolution, reconciliation and peacebuilding in the aftermath of war.
+Maintains the memorial within the National Memorial Arboretum at Alrewas in Staffordshire.
+The memorial commemorates the wartime service of members of the Friends Ambulance Unit and Friends Relief Service.
+The group also educate the public about the work of Friends.
+They focus on conflict resolution, reconciliation and peace-building in the aftermath of war.